Deck Boat Horsepower: The Definitive Guide (With 15 Examples)

 4. Power and Distance

 An easy way to find out the horsepower of any engine is simply to look at it.
-Pretty clearly, on just about any engine (any engine you'll want to consider buying, that is), you'll be able to find a sticker that states the maximum horsepower achievable by that engine.
+Pretty clearly, on just about any engine (that you'll want to consider buying, that is), you'll be able to find a sticker that states the maximum horsepower achievable by that engine.

-I've spent many years traveling in "no-wake zones" down rivers and bays, and have found that lower horsepower boats have always done a better job of conserving gas, while still reaching the speeds I might need once I got out into open waters.
+I've spent many years traveling in no-wake zones down rivers and bays.
+I've found that lower horsepower boats have always done a better job of conserving gas, while still reaching the speeds I might need once I got out into open waters.
 Overall, I would stress efficiency over pure power when it comes to your motor.